pygame/pygameweb/README.rst

 Step by step release instructions below.

-- Commits to `master` branch do a dev  deploy to pypi.
+- Commits to `main` branch do a dev deploy to pypi.
-- Commits to `mastertest` branch do a dev deploy to pypi.
+- Commits to `maintest` branch do a dev deploy to pypi.
 - Commits to a tag do a real deploy to pypi.